Iron Works BBQ is a metal workshop-turned-barbecue master.

 Iron Works BBQ

 Iron Works stacks up to the gristly barbecue competition all throughout Austin.
-It’s got the style down, with checkered tablecloths, framed autographs from famous patrons and rustic touches.
+It’s got the style down, with checkered tablecloths, framed autographs from famous patrons, and rustic touches.
 But the main takeaway?
-The ribs’ll melt in your mouth.
+The ribs will melt in your mouth.